 When drinking tea or black coffee in your KeepCup, remember not to overfill, and keep in mind that steam from boiling liquid will cause pressure to build up inside the cup.

 We recommend that you wait 30 seconds after pouring boiling water before putting your lid on.
 The steam that escapes will prevent the plastic softening and causing your lid to detach from the cup.

 Keep the plug vent open for liquid over 65°C.

 Not that either...

-The old lids cannot be used on glass.
+The Old Skool lids and Lids for Plastic cannot be used on glass.
 Lids for glass are available via our website.